ymyke/strela/DEVNOTES.md

 # later

+- Make this a separate package "strela" or incorporate into "tessa"?
 - If I end up renaming the package or integrating into tessa: Find all occurences of "strela" and adapt accordingly.
+- Improve what/how symbols are exposed by this package and simplify some of the import statements in the modules.
 - Where would mysymbols.yaml later "live"?
 Put it in a gist?
 - Switch to production tessa library once the add-symbols branch is released.
+- Improve doc, add pdoc